The Book of Tasty and Healthy Food: Content

 Recipes range from the sumptuous (sturgeon in jelly, cold piglet with horseradish) to the everyday (cabbage stuffed with meat, bean soup).
 They were accompanied with lavish full-page illustrations of prepared dishes and food production.
-Its inclusion of recipes for borscht, kharcho and teiglach have been used as examples of gastronationalism and cultural appropriation.

 In popular culture

-British chef Mary Berry modified one of the book's recipes, which combined herring with egg, on her BBC 2 cookery program Easter Feasts (first aired April 13 2017).
+British chef Mary Berry modified one of the book's recipes, a variant of deviled eggs which included herring, on her 2017 BBC 2 cookery program Easter Feasts.